wazuh/wazuh-qa/tests/reliability/test_cluster/test_cluster_logs/test_cluster_logs_order/README.md

 ```

 ### Adding or modifying logs order
-New logs can be added inside the test itself.
-The content must be added as an instance of `Node` class, following a tree structure.
+New logs can be added inside the data folder.
+The content must be added as a list of dicts, following a tree structure.
 Therefore, each log/node can have multiple children but only one parent.
+If a new file is created, make sure to use the same name as the name of the task as it appears in the `cluster.log` file, replacing any ` ` (space) by `_`.

 ### Tests information